katzenpost/hpqc/README.md

 ## NIKE to KEM adapter and KEM combiner

+Any NIKE primitive can be used as a KEM to be used in combination with KEM primitives.
 Our "NIKE to KEM adapter" uses an ad hoc hashed ElGamal construction.
-This construction in pseudo code is:
+The construction in pseudo code:

 ```
 func ENCAPSULATE(their_pubkey publickey) ([]byte, []byte) {